buzzm/postgresbson/README.md

                                                              |
                                                              +- a handful of bytes

-Total: about 13K of data in 4 separate vend **and** construct chunks of 3K processed to extract 3 bytes.
+Total: about 13K of data in 4 separate pass **and** construct chunks of 3K processed to extract 3 bytes.
 ```
 Again, this is *exactly* the same situation that occurs with native `json` and `jsonb`
 types using the arrow operators; it is *not* particular to BSON.
 This is why postgres